uilibs/uiprotect/docs/cli.md

 # Command Line

-The `unifi-protect` command is provided to give a CLI interface to interact with your UniFi Protect instance as well.
+The `uiprotect` command is provided to give a CLI interface to interact with your UniFi Protect instance as well.
 All commands support JSON output so it works great with `jq` for complex scripting.

 ## Authentication